savale/freshcoin/README.md

 ## Reward Schedule

-The reward schedule is very fast and vigorous, in order to get the high rate of inflation out of the way as soon as possible.
+The reward schedule is very fast and vigurous, in order to get the high rate of inflation out of the way as soon as possible.

-* 1st block:  5000 FRSH, premined for support and development
+* 1st block:  50000 FRSH, premined for support and development
 * 2-31: 0 FRSH, zero reward blocks to allow for a fair launch with no instamining while difficulty catches up to network
-* 32-1471 (1 day): 40 FRSH, to spur excitement for the first day of mining
+* 32-1471 (1 day): 1000 FRSH, to spur excitement for the first day of mining
-* 1472-20191 (13 days): 20 FRSH
-* 20192-22500(~2 days): 10 FRSH
+* 1472-4320 (2 days): 500 FRSH
-* 22501-22860(6 hours): 20 FRSH bonus round for forking
-* 22861-38912(~11 days): 10 FRSH
+* 4321-8640 (3 days): 250 FRSH
-* 38913-40352(1 day): 40 FRSH, to give people that missed out on the first day of mining a final chance to get big blocks
+* 8641-10080(1 day): 1000 FRSH, to give people that missed out on the first day of mining a final chance to get big blocks
-* 40353-318230(about 221 days): 1 FRSH (percentage based transaction fees should make it so that average reward is closer to 5-15 coins)
+* 10081-442080(about 300 days): 10 FRSH (percentage based transaction fees make it so that average reward is closer to 50-500 coins)
-* 318231 and up: 0 FRSH (again, percentage fees mean that significant rewards will still be seen)
+* 442081 and up: 0 FRSH (again, percentage fees mean that significant rewards will still be seen)

 ## Slingshield